michuW93/microsoft_azure_fundamentals/ai-900/microsoft_azure-AI-900.md

 2. An anomaly detection model is trained to understand expected fluctuations in the telemetry measurements over time.
 3. If a measurement occurs outside of the normal expected range, the model reports an anomaly that can be used to alert the race engineer to call the driver in for a pit stop to fix the issue before it forces retirement from the race.

-Computer vision - is a field of computer science that focuses on enabling computers to identify and understand objects and people in images and videos.
+Computer vision - is a field of computer science that focuses on enabling computers to identify and understand objects and people in **images and videos**.
 Like other types of AI, computer vision seeks to perform and automate tasks that replicate human capabilities.